Marangaroo

 AreaSearch analysis reveals Marangaroo recording weaker employment conditions than most comparable areas nationwide

-Marangaroo has a balanced workforce comprising white and blue collar jobs, with manufacturing and industrial sectors prominent.
-The unemployment rate was 6.4% as of September 2025, with an estimated employment growth of 4.5% over the preceding year.
+Marangaroo has a balanced workforce with both white and blue collar jobs.
+Manufacturing and industrial sectors are prominent.
+The unemployment rate was 6.4% as of September 2025.

 Frequently Asked Questions - Employment